|2003-04 Men's Track & Field Coaches|

 |PHONE: (219) 464-6118||EMAIL: Ryan.Moore@valpo.edu|

-Over the four years Moore has overseen the Valpo track and field program since joining the Horizon League, the Crusaders have boasted 23 All-League honorees, including 13 event champions.
+Over the five years Moore has overseen the Valpo track and field program since joining the Horizon League, the Crusaders have boasted 23 All-League honorees, including 13 event champions.
 Five times, Valpo has had athletes honored as Most Outstanding Performers at the league championship meets, while the Crusaders have also earned Athlete of the Week honors on 17 occasions.
 Moore’s athletes have been successful in the classroom as well, as 41 Crusaders have been recognized as Academic All-Horizon League honorees.

 Moore helped coach one of the Horizon League’s top jumpers, as well as one of the best leapers in program history, in 2011 in Jarrett Mickens.
 Mickens was named the HL Most Outstanding Field Performer indoors after winning both the long jump and triple jump, and followed by earning All-League honors outdoors in the long jump.
 Moore also saw freshman Julian Smith named the HL Running Newcomer of the Year both indoors and outdoors and receive All-League accolades outdoors in the 100m dash.
 Smith also set new school records indoors in a pair of sprints, while Mickens broke three of Valpo’s records in the jumps.

 2010 saw Moore coach an event champion outdoors in the javelin throw, as Vince Liuzzo earned top honors at the Horizon League Outdoor Championships in the event.
 Mickens gained All-Horizon League honors both indoors and outdoors as well in 2010, while on the women’s side, Moore saw Alyssa Bradford named a Third Team Academic All-American.